Leadership

 Staff

-Her favorite shows she has worked on include CARRIE: THE MUSICAL, ROMEO AND JULIET, TK NEW PLAYFEST, MUCH ADO ABOUT NOTHING, STILL LIFE WITH IRIS, HAIRSPRAY, IN THE NEXT ROOM (OR THE VIBRATOR PLAY), OF MICE AND MEN, SIDESHOW, PEER GYNT and A CHRISTMAS STORY: THE MUSICAL.
+Her favorite shows she has worked on include CARRIE: THE MUSICAL, ROMEO AND JULIET, TK NEW PLAYFEST, MUCH ADO ABOUT NOTHING, STILL LIFE WITH IRIS, IN THE NEXT ROOM (OR THE VIBRATOR PLAY), OF MICE AND MEN, MIDWEST RADFEST and PEER GYNT.

-When not in the theatre, Katie enjoys knitting, rock climbing, swing dancing and cuddling her two cats.
+When not in the theatre, Katie enjoys knitting, rock climbing and cycling.

 A.J.
 Magoon, Marketing Director

 A Milwaukee-based arts administrator and actor, A.J. holds a BA in Theatre Arts and a minor in Public Relations from Marquette University.
-He has performed various administrative duties for Summit Players Theatre, First Stage, Theatre Gigante and Theatre Nervosa, and came to Next Act from Bottom Line Marketing and Public Relations.
+He is a founding member of Summit Players Theatre and served the company for nine years, including four as Executive Director.
+He has performed various other administrative duties for First Stage, Theatre Gigante and Theatre Nervosa, as well as spending some time in corporate Public Relations.

 Caroline Norton, Administrative and Artistic Manager

 Alabama native Caroline Norton moved to Milwaukee in 2016 to obtain a BA in Theatre Arts and Digital Media from Marquette University.
-Since then, she has worked as an Artistic and Education intern with Skylight Music Theatre, a Teaching Artist with First Stage, a House Manager with Next Act Theatre and she currently serves as Director of Education with Summit Players Theatre.
-In addition to her efforts in arts administration, Caroline is an actor and director who has worked with companies such as Milwaukee Chamber Theatre (Black Theatre Festival, Young Playwrights Festival), Summit Players Theatre, Sunstone Studios, Forte Theatre and Voices Found Repertory.
+Since then, she has worked as an arts administrator with Skylight Music Theatre, First Stage and Summit Players Theatre.
+In addition, Caroline is an actor and director who has worked with companies such as Milwaukee Chamber Theatre (Black Theatre Festival, Young Playwrights Festival), Renaissance Theaterworks (Br!nk), Summit Players Theatre, Kohl’s Wild Theater, Milwaukee Irish Arts and many more!
+Outside of theatre, Caroline enjoys book club with her friends, playing boardgames and mixing cocktails in her basement bar.

 Tawnie Thompson, Development Manager

 Tawnie is an actor, fight director, podcaster and writer.
-After graduating from UW-Whitewater with a BFA in Theatre and relocating to Milwaukee in 2013, she began studying stage combat and holds a number of certifications with the Society of American Fight Directors (SAFD) and Dueling Arts International (DAI).
+After graduating from UW-Whitewater with a BFA in Theatre and relocating to Milwaukee in 2013, she began studying stage combat and holds of certifications with the Society of American Fight Directors (SAFD) and Dueling Arts International (DAI).
 She has since worked with a wide variety of theatre companies as both a performer and fight director.
-Tawnie comes to Next Act with three years of experience in the nonprofit space and was most recently the grant writer for Meta House.
+Tawnie has worked in the non-profit space for four years.

-In her spare time, Tawnie can be found playing tabletop games, backpacking, biking, rock climbing and cheering on the NWSL (Go Red Stars!).
+In her spare time, Tawnie can be found playing tabletop games, backpacking, biking, rock climbing and cheering for the Chicago Red Stars.

 Christine Yundem, Ticket Office Manager